Iced Caramel Macchiato (Starbucks-Style at Home)

 • Ice (enough to fill your glass)

-• ½ cup strong brewed coffee or espresso, fully cooled
+• 1/2 cup of strong brewed coffee or espresso, completely chilled

 Caramel Layer